 Fig. 2: above Ni'bak, on this side

-3. SOCIAL GEOGRAPHY
+3. Social geography

-Evidently, then, this speaker's understanding of the local territory includes the locations and orientations of nearby places.
-Although I shall have little more to say about such matters in this short essay, partly because of the semi-experimental nature of some of the materials to be presented, it is clear that M marshals communicative resources in this little performance that are specifically tailored to the interactive situation.
-Both his verbal "formulations of place" (see Schegloff, 1972) and his gestures are designed for his interlocutor and take into account what he assumes his interlocutor to know (and what his interlocutor shows himself to know) about local geography.
-They are "designed" for his "recipient" in the normal way, and they thus presume certain

-interpretive skills and geographic knowledge on her part.4 Of course, geography is saliently populated by social entities as well as physical ones.
-Let me demonstrate how such entities are placed onto the interactive stage with a brief digression, which involves a slightly more interactively natural communicative exchange.

-A man is telling his neighbor about a truck crash involving local people.
-The conversants are seated in a fenced house patio.
-In fragment 6, M asks X, the principal narrator who knows details of the crash, who the driver of the ill-fated truck was (line 1), and he goes on to venture a guess (line 2) that it was a certain man named "Pancho" from another hamlet called Nachij.
+There are evidently, then, specific nearby places located and oriented on this speaker's mental map of the territory.
+However, geography is also saliently populated by social entities.
+In the next short sequence, a man is describing to his neighbor what he knows of a truck crash involving people from the area.
+The two conversants are seated in a fenced house patio, which effectively eliminates line-of-sight access to other parts of this and neighboring villages.
+Three people are referred to, in quick succession.
+In example 6, M asks X, the principal narrator who knows details of the crash, who the driver of the ill-fated truck was (line 1), and he goes on to venture a guess (line 2) that it was a certain man named "Pancho" from another hamlet called Nachij.
 X confirms the guess (line 3).
 (Gaze, gestures, and other movements are informally notated above the accompanying speech, aligned so as to show rough synchrony between the onset of movement and verbalization.)

 '''

-(6)

-M lifts head toward Nachij
+[ M lifts head toward Nachij

-1

 m; much'u spas manejar

 Who was driving?

-M's gaze turns to X
+[ M's gaze turns to X

-[

-X's RH starts out to his R
+[ X's RH starts out to his R

-[

-2

-pero ja' li pancho ta na[chij
+2 pero ja'li pancho ta na[chij

 I suppose it was Pancho from Nachij.

-RH up, index finger up
+[ RH up, index finger up

-3

-ja' li pancho ta nachij une
+3 x; ja'li pancho ta nachij une

-x;

 Yes, it was Pancho from Nachij.

 '''

-Map 2: Social geography in the conversation about the truck crash.
+Map 3: Social geography in the conversation about the truck crash.
 Consider how the interlocutors indicate specific social geography in this short interaction.
 There is virtually no locative talk here, except for the reference to the town of Nachij.
 Instead, more precise directions are communicated via gesture.
-The two men are seated facing north, as indicated on Map 2 where .

-4 It is not clear, and now much too late to try to discover, how much M assumed his interlocutor knew about nearby towns. by convention North is towards the top of the map.
-(In the video stills, X, the narrator is seated on the left - i.e., to the east - of M, his interlocutor.)
+The two men are seated facing north, as indicated on Map 3.
+(In the figures, X, the narrator is seated on the left-i.e., to the east-of M, his interlocutor.)
 Both name the nearby hamlet of Nachij, where the truck driver "Pancho" lives.
 They also indicate the absolute location of Nachij, in two different ways.
-M, just before he ventures his supposition that Pancho was the driver (i.e., between lines 1 & 2 on the transcript), lifts his head and gazes in the direction of Nachij "as the crow flies" - that is, he gazes briefly and tosses his head in the direction one would head to go to Nachij by the shortest normal route (see Figure 3).
+M, just before he ventures his supposition that Pancho was the driver (i.e., between lines 1 & 2 on the transcript), lifts his head and gazes in the direction of Nachij "as the crow flies"-that is, he gazes briefly and tosses his head in the direction one would head to go to Nachij by the shortest normal route (see Figure 3).